Depression, Fatigue & Sleep

 Understanding Depression, Fatigue, and Sleep Problems

 Depression may affect sleep, appetite, energy, concentration, motivation, pain, and physical functioning.
-Some people sleep too little; others sleep too much but still feel tired.
+Some people sleep too little, while others sleep for longer periods but still feel tired and unrefreshed.

 At JHN, we evaluate low mood, fatigue, and sleep problems together.
-We look at depression, anxiety, burnout, insomnia, sleep apnea, chronic pain, thyroid disease, B12 deficiency, anemia, diabetes, medication effects, alcohol/sedative use, and neurological symptoms when relevant.
+We consider depression, anxiety, burnout, insomnia, sleep apnea, chronic pain, thyroid disease, vitamin B12 deficiency, anemia, diabetes, medication effects, alcohol or sedative use, and neurological symptoms when relevant, as part of Depression & Sleep Problems Treatment in Gurgaon.

 Quick Check: Could Low Mood Be Affecting Sleep and Energy?

-You may benefit from evaluation if you have:
+You may benefit from evaluation if you experience:

 - Persistent low mood